ericelliott/redux-dsm/README.md

 ## Why?

 Your state isn't always available synchronously all the time.
 Some state has to be loaded asynchronously, which requires you to cycle through UI states representing concepts like fetching, processing, error, success, and idle states.
-In fact, a simple AJAX fetch might have up to 7 transitions leading into 4 different states:
+In fact, a simple ajax fetch might have up to 7 transitions leading into 4 different states:

 ```
 Transition        Next Status